streamr-dev/network/PROTOCOL.md

 -------- | ---- | --------
 `version` | `number` | Is currently 30.
 `msgId` | MessageID |Array representation of the `MessageID` to uniquely identify this message.
-`prevMsgRef` | MessageRef | Array representation of the `MessageRef` of the previous message.
+`prevMsgRef` | MessageRef | Array representation of the `MessageRef` of the previous message on a message chain (defined in the `msgId`).
 Used to detect missing messages.
 `contentType` | `number` | Determines how the content should be parsed according to the table below.
 `content` | `string` | Content data of the message.
 `signatureType` | `number` | Signature type as defined by the table below.